 Within this Universe, we’re merely a drop in the cosmic ocean.

 This image, taken from the International Space Station by astronaut Karen Nyberg in 2013, shows the two largest islands on the southern part of the Mascarene Plateau: Réunion, in the foreground, and Mauritius, partially covered by clouds.
 To see a human on Earth from the altitude of the ISS, a telescope the size of Hubble would be needed.
-The scale of a human is less than 1/5,000,000 the scale of Earth, but Earth is just a proverbial drop in the cosmic ocean.
+The scale of a human is less than 1/5,000,000 the scale of Earth, but Earth is just a proverbial drop in the cosmic ocean, with a diameter of only a little over 10,000 kilometers.

 ( Credit: NASA/Karen Nyberg)